Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Calculation of the SCR with the Standard Formula in an ALM model

 \subsection{Numerical experiments I: comparison between methods to calculate~$\E[SCR^{int}_t]$}

-We now present numerical results on the calculation of~$I$ defined by~\eqref{I_SCR}.
+We now present our numerical results for the computation of~$I$ defined by~\eqref{I_SCR}.
 We use the following parameters for the ALM model and for the asset model.
 They are summarized in Tables~\ref{Model_param} and~\ref{LM_param}.
 Unless specified, we also consider $\Pb=\Q$, i.e. that the real and risk-neutral probability are the same.
 We will discuss however later on the impact of this change of probability for the SCR.

 The implementation of the MLMC antithetic estimator is easily made by using~\eqref{reglage_multi_Anti}.
 Instead, the implementation of the LSMC raises some issues.
-The main one is to choose the regressors.
-In fact, the ALM model presented in Subsection~ is truly path-dependent, and one needs to know $(r_{t'},S_{t'})_{t'\in \{1,\dots,t\}}$ to determine the book values, the different reserves and the Bond portfolio at time~$t$.
+The main one is how to choose the regressors.
+In fact, the ALM model presented in Subsection~\ref{subsec_ALM} is truly path-dependent, and one needs to know $(r_{t'},S_{t'})_{t'\in \{1,\dots,t\}}$ to determine the book values, the different reserves and the Bond portfolio at time~$t$.
 Thus, $SCR^{int}_t$ depends on all the past before~$t$.
 For $t=1$ the dimension of the regression space is equal to~$2$ and the choice of the regressors $r_1$ and $S_1$ is obvious.
 When $t$ gets larger, this is no longer the case and in view of the theoretical complexity result of Proposition~\ref{prop_MSE_LSMC} one cannot afford to use all the $2t$ regressors.
 It is then important to select few regressors.
 We explain now the procedure that we have used.